JumpSushi/Eink-PDA-thing/README.md

 TP_lib that is undefined in the code is the driver for controlling touch and in charge of disaplaying data.
 It can be found at: https://files.waveshare.com/upload/4/4e/Touch_e-Paper_Code.zip

-Untitled.py is the main running script, I'll give it a better name, I promise.